-Thousands of farm animals at home at the showground
+Thousands of farm animals at the showground

 Competition is fierce in every livestock section.
-Cattle judging in the rings outside the main Westpoint building starts early on the first day and culminates with the crowning of the inter-breed beef and dairy champions around midday on Friday, with a running commentary to explain to the uninitiated what the animals in the ring are, where they’ve come from and what the judges are looking for.
+Cattle judging in the rings outside the main Westpoint building starts early on the first day and culminates with the crowning of the inter-breed beef and dairy champions around midday on Friday, with a running commentary to explain what the animals in the ring are, where they’ve come from and what the judges are looking for.
 It makes for a fascinating scene, with the avenue running along the top side of the judging rings providing a superb vantage point.

 Members of the public are equally welcome to watch the judging of the sheep and pigs, and admire not just the quality of the animals, but also the skills of their handlers in presenting them to best advantage – a skill that is at a particular premium with some of the more obstinate pigs!